shaneduffy91/Project2-Rock-Paper-Scissors/README.md

         <li>Firstly, we have three clickable icons, a fist, a newspaper and a pair of scissors.</li>
         <li>The user clicks on one of these icons to begin the game.<li>
         <li>One the game begins, in the middle of the screen below the icons, we have a display that shows the player's choice and the computer's choice.
 This display also shows the outcome of the turn.
         <li>At the bottom of the screen is the scoring area.
-This displays the player score and the computer score.<li>
+This displays the player score and the computer score.</li>
         </ul>
         <br>